B612 Foundation: Dumitru Prunariu, strategic adviser

-Dr. Dumitru-Dorin Prunariu (/ro/, b.
-September 27, 1952) is a retired Romanian cosmonaut and a strategic advisor to the B612 Foundation.
+Dr. Dumitru-Dorin Prunariu (/ro/, born September 27, 1952) is a retired Romanian cosmonaut and a strategic advisor to the B612 Foundation.
 In 1981 he flew an eight-day mission to the Soviet Salyut 6 space station where he and his crewmates completed experiments in astrophysics, space radiation, space technology, and space medicine.
 He received the Hero of the Socialist Republic of Romania, the Hero of the Soviet Union, the "Hermann Oberth Gold Medal", the "Golden Star Medal" and the Order of Lenin.

 Prunariu is a member of the International Academy of Astronautics, the Romanian National COSPAR Committee, and the Association of Space Explorers (ASE).
 In 1993, until 2004, he was the permanent representative of the ASE at the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS) and has represented Romania at COPUOS sessions since 1992.
 He also became the vice-president of the International Institute for Risk, Security and Communication Management (EURISC), and from 1998 to 2004 the president of the Romanian Space Agency.
 In 2000 he was appointed Associate Professor on Geopolitics within the Faculty of International Business and Economics, Academy of Economic Studies in Bucharest and in 2004 he was elected COPUOS's Chairman of the Scientific and Technical Subcommittee.
 He was then elected as COPUOS's top level chairman, serving from 2010 to 2012, and also elected as the president of the ASE with a three-year mandate.

 Prunariu has co-authored several books on space flight and both presented and published numerous scientific papers.
 His education includes a degree in aerospace engineering in 1976 from the Politehnica University of Bucharest.
 His Ph.D. thesis led to improvements in the field of space flight dynamics.

 Deflection methods

-A number of methods have been devised to 'deflect' an asteroid or other NEO away from an Earth-impacting trajectory, so that it can entirely avoid entering the Earth's atmosphere.
+A number of methods have been devised to 'deflect' an asteroid or other near-Earth objects (NEO) away from an Earth-impacting trajectory, so that it can entirely avoid entering the Earth's atmosphere.
 Given sufficient advance lead time, a change to the body's velocity of as little as one centimetre per second will allow it to avoid hitting the Earth.
 Proposed and experimental deflection methods include ion beam shepherds, focused solar energy and the use of mass drivers or solar sails.

 Initiating a nuclear explosive device above, on, or slightly beneath, the surface of a threatening NEO is a potential deflection option, with the optimal detonation height dependent upon the NEO's composition and size.
 In the case of a threatening "rubble pile", the stand off, or detonation height above the surface configuration has been put forth as a means to prevent the potential fracturing of the rubble pile.
 However, given sufficient advance warning of an asteroid's impact, most scientists avoid endorsing explosive deflection due to the number of potential issues involved.
 Other methods that can accomplish NEO deflections include: